Quality can be built in to your systems… and it should be.

 – The organisational structure

-Remember that a decent Good Distribution Practice Quality Management System can take 2-3 years to evolve, as you learn and develop your processes.
-A set of SOPs from a colleague is NOT a good start.
+Remember that a decent GDP Quality Management System can take 2-3 years to fully evolve, as you learn and develop your processes.
+A set of SOPs from a colleague is NOT a good start, especially if you’re not planning on tailoring them to your company.

 Contact us for a free, no obligation conversation.